 For instance, if our partner often complains about not being praised it means his love language is words of appreciation.
 Right?
 WRONG.
-If a partner complains about something it means that he’s not getting the particular thing.
+If a partner complains about something it just means that he’s not getting the particular thing.
 There’s no mystical 5 love languages but quite down to earth 5 important elements of a relationship… In other words, to have a healthy relationship you should try to provide it all (plus other things that Dr Chapman doesn’t mention in his book because of his simplistic vision of what relationships are based on).
-And yes, in this first paragraph I basically stated that his whole theory is bullshit.
+And yes, in this first paragraph I basically stated that his whole theory is BS.

 Apart from the fault in the assumption which is the core of the author’s theory there’s a lot more to complain about.
 For starters the author doesn’t discuss the compatibility of partners AT ALL.
-Marriage is to him something that must be saved and regardless of whether you entered it as an 18 year old not knowing anything about your preferences or as an effect of an arranged marriage.
-You just should make it work and there’s a lot of judgment from his side if you don’t.
+Marriage is to him something that must be saved and regardless of whether you entered it as an 18 year old not knowing anything about your preferences or as an effect of an arranged marriage, you just should make it work and there’s a lot of judgment from his side if you don’t.
 Of course, he has a point when he says that people these days want to move on to the next relationship if the current one experiences problems.
 Nevertheless, it’s not everyone.
 Some people really try to make things work but they just married someone they should have never married at the first place.
 Older and more mature they can enter a successful marriage instead of forcing themselves to save something that at best can make them not entirely unhappy at all times.
 Working on relationships is important but a relationship can’t be saved at all costs, whether it’s a marriage or not.

 Relationships aren’t always easy and they do require work.
 Helping at home, touching, being nice to each other, giving gifts and spending time together are necessary elements of a good relationship but also quite basic ones.
 If there’s no substance in the relation all these things won’t help.
 It’s important to teach people how to enter marriages wisely and not how to stay in them just because they’re married.